-Adapt techniques from the S.lent Way for teaching pronunciation and basic literacy skills.
+Adapt techniques from the Silent Way for teaching pronunciation and basic literacy skills.
 If there is no sound-color chart available, make your own.
-Ask students to pronounce key words o to repeat sentences from the words that you or one of your students points to.
+Ask students to pronounce key words or to repeat sentences from the words that you or one of your students points to.